itaiorr/Deep-DNA-based-storage/README.md

 The matrix H that was used throughout our encoding process can be found in H_matrix_identity.py.

-The Reed Solomon implementation was done using the schifra library [link](https://www.schifra.com/)
+The Reed Solomon implementation was done using the schifra library [link](https://www.schifra.com/) Part of the encoder-decoder was implemented by Dvir Ben-Shabat.